+God Himself is the author of marriage.
 Marriage as a union of man and woman existed long before any nation, religion, or law was established.
 The marital union is the human and social institution upon which civilization has always been structured.
+It is a gift that our Creator bestowed on all of humanity through the first man and the first woman.

 Governments, therefore, have a duty to reinforce and protect this permanent institution and to pass it on to future generations, rather than attempt to redefine it arbitrarily for transitory political or social reasons.